kan01234/design-patterns/composite-pattern/README.md

 # composite-pattern
-Project of eample of composite pattern implement by Java.
+Project of example of composite pattern implement by Java.

 ## What is composite pattern
 - allow to treat individual object and compositions uniformly